zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Rashida says, “Aren’t you feeling stiffness in your  arms and tightness in your shoulders?”
 “Stiffness” (stiffness) is a feeling of  difficulty when you move your muscles, especially if you haven’t used your muscle s in a long time, or perhaps you’ve overused your muscles.
 You know, when you, f or example, get up one morning and your muscles are difficult to move, per haps because you were doing some physical activity yesterday that you don’t nor mally do.
 That would be an example of “stiffness” in your muscles.

 “Tightness” (tightness) is similar to “stiffness.”
 It refers to a feeling of not being able to move your arms and legs the way you should be able to.
 When you try to move them, you may feel pain, for example.
 “Tightne ss” in some ways is the opposite of “flexibility.”
-“To be flexible” means t o be able to move without any pain or difficulty.
+“To be flexible” means to be able to move without any pain or difficulty.
 Phil says he does not feel any stiffness in his arms or tightness in his shoulders.
 Your “shoulders” are, of course, where your arms meet your body.

 Rashida says, “Try lifting your arms over your head .”
 “To lift” something means to raise it up in the air.
 Rashida is asking Phil to p ut his arms above his head.
 Phil says, “See?
 I’m fine.”
 He doesn’t have any difficul ty doing that.
 Rashida says, however, “You can’t lift them above your shoulders. ” So, Phil is not actually able to put his hands above where his shoulders are.
 She  says, “I can help you improve your range of motion.”